rtzaudio/STC1200_TivaTM4C1294NCPDT/README.txt

 download the LMFLASH utility from the link on the RTZ page, or search the web and download free from TI.

+=== VERSION 2.00 (07/05/2021) ==============================================

+This build includes changes for DRCWIN enhancements and upgrades.
+This release requires DRCWIN 2.0 or higher, previous versions of DRCWIN are not compatible with STC-1200 v2.0.
+The command line interface has been greatly enhanced and includes commands to view files and directories on the SD drive.
+Support for the upcoming DCS (digital channel switcher) with DRCWIN has also been added.

+A new version of the bootloader that supports flashing firmware updates directly from the SD drive is also included, but a JTAG programmer is required to flash the bootloader.
+Please contact us for options if needed.
+THe BOOT and RESET button sequence initiates the firmware update from SD.

+New commands are also included in the command line interface to download files directly to the SD drive via TeraTerm using xmodem.
+Or, you can remove the SD card and copy the new firmware image file to the SD drive on another computer.

 === VERSION 1.14 (02/27/2021) ==============================================

 This build includes a number of fixes and minor changes to support DRCWIN